earpboy1064/PlaaS-HW3/README.txt

-by Wyatt leMaster
+by Wyatt LeMaster

-To run please make sure you change the permissions for the script.
-Make sure you are logged into quay.io and opensift.
+To run please make sure you change the permissions for the script. make sure you are logged into quay.io and open shift.

 to execute just type ./build